AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/advanced-course/index.md

 {{ image('/static/img/courses/advanced/image10.png', 738, 1324, align='center third', caption='Site With Menu Opened') }}

 To accomplish these goals and keep developing our cheese bike website, we will continue to refine our image carousel.
-In the beginner course, we learned how to create the carousel using AMP components.
+In the beginner course, we learned how to create the carousel using ABC components.
 In the intermediate lesson, we expanded the functionality of the carousel by adding an additional thumbnail carousel.
 When the user changed slides in either carousel, the active slide was updated in both carousels.
-We accomplished this using AMP events and actions.
+We accomplished this using ABC events and actions.

 In this advanced course, we're going to change the carousels to run off application state instead.
 We will store the current slide in a state variable and use bindings to update each carousel whenever the slide value is changed.
 Then, we'll discover how easy it is to add a third component that also observes the selected slide value and updates when it changes.

 Next, we're going to add our first products to our Chico's Cheese Bikes website.
 In the beginning and intermediate courses, all of the content on our pages was included in our HTML files.
 However, this list of products will be loaded from a server and then displayed on-screen.
 Users can also sort products by price and filter using the product category.
 To do this, we will combine the new concepts of application state, bindings, and retrieving server data, along with the lessons from previous courses about combining components and responding to user input.

-In addition to enhancing our bike shop website, we will spend time looking at other genres of websites that you can build with AMP.
+In addition to enhancing our bike shop website, we will spend time looking at other genres of websites that you can build with ABC.
 We'll examine popular website examples such as video and e-commerce sites and use the concepts we've learned in these courses to understand how they were built.
-Finally, we'll recreate basic versions of these sites in AMP to show the flexibility and versatility of the library.
+Finally, we'll recreate basic versions of these sites in ABC to show the flexibility and versatility of the library.

 ## Course Prerequisites

-This course is designed for current developers who want to build performant websites with AMP.
+This course is designed for current developers who want to build performant websites with ABC.
 It is intended to be a continuation of the beginner and intermediate courses.
 As such, it assumes an understanding of the concepts we've already covered, such as:

-- AMP page structure and boilerplate
+- ABC page structure and boilerplate

-- AMP validation
+- ABC validation

-- AMP components and how to combine them together
+- ABC components and how to combine them together

-- How to use the AMP documentation
+- How to use the ABC documentation

-- The AMP cache
+- The ABC cache

 - Handling user inputs using events and actions